osiris12/magento-now/README.md

 > cd C:\Users\\*user*\\*magento-projects*\\*magento-now* <br/>
 > mkdir src
 4. Head over to [Oracle](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html) and download the Linux x64 Compressed Archive file and place it in your 'hashi' folder.
+#### Make sure the version of the file you download matches with the version of the file referenced in the bootstrap.sh file.
+If not, then update all of the version numbers in the bootstrap file to match the downloaded file version.
 ![linux-java-tar](https://user-images.githubusercontent.com/13813761/99601131-6e8d1280-29c4-11eb-86b2-5f08c76ebe5b.PNG)
 5. cd into the 'hashi' directory and run ‘vagrant up’.
 This will begin the setup of your virtual machine server with all the necessary Magento 2.3.x requirements.
 > cd C:\Users\\*user*\\*magento-projects*\\*magento-now*\\*hashi* <br/>